lightning/bolts/04-onion-routing.md

   - MUST include `amt_to_forward` and `outgoing_cltv_value` for every node.
   - MUST include `short_channel_id` for every non-final node.
   - MUST NOT include `short_channel_id` for the final node.
-  - MUST include the `destination_signal` for the final node.

 The reader:
   - MUST return an error if `amt_to_forward` or `outgoing_cltv_value` are not present.